Jan 22, 2026

 Progressives vote for Democrats because they make better opponents, are less opposed to our goals, and do less harm than Republicans, but we also see that they are beholden to corporate and imperial power just like Republicans and both parties must ultimately be confronted.

 Trump gives Americans a laundry list of false scapegoats to blame, and a direction to channel their anger.
-It is a righteous and understandable anger rooted in material suffering, but ultimately it is misplaced and weaponized to support a partisan game that has them blaming one party and various persecuted minorities rather than the system that both parties operate under.
+For the poor, it is an understandable anger rooted in material suffering, but for Trump's wealthy supporters, it is an anger misdirected and weaponized to support a partisan game that has them blaming one party and various persecuted minorities rather than the system that both parties operate under.

-The fundamental mistake conservatives make when criticizing the left is assuming that progressives are Democrats by conviction, and that we are playing the same game they are, just on the opposite team.
+The fundamental mistake conservatives make when criticizing the left is assuming that progressives are Democrats by conviction, and that we are playing the same partisan game they are, just wearing different jerseys.

 We are not.

-The difference is that Democrats, by their very hypocrisy, offer more openings for dissent and grassroots pressure.
-They are an adversary that makes organizing for transformative change slightly more viable.
+Why then, would we choose Democrats as the better oppoent?
+The difference is strategic: Democrats, by their very hypocrisy, offer more openings for dissent and grassroots pressure.
+They claim to support working people while serving corporate interests, and that gap between rhetoric and reality creates space for organizing.
+They are an adversary that makes pushing for transformative change slightly more viable than operating under open authoritarian rule.

-This statement may defy what most know about Trump's actual policy record, but that is because conservative media, even so-called independent conservative media, is beholden to this partisan game and the revenue streams of their elite backers, and so they will never tell you the truth, just as liberals will never get the full picture from MSNBC, CNN, or overly-partisan online media.
+This statement may defy what most know about Trump's actual policy record, but that is because conservative media—even so-called independent conservative media—is beholden to this partisan game and the revenue streams of their elite backers, and so they will never tell you the truth, just as progressives or liberals will never get the full picture from MSNBC, CNN, or overly-partisan online media.

 Tim Hjersted is the director and co-founder of Films For Action, a library dedicated to the people building a more free, regenerative and democratic society.